Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Data Sources and Preprocessing

 \section{Data Sources and Preprocessing}

-Our analysis is based on two complementary experimental designs: (i) a hierarchy of reanalysis-based experiments using the high-resolution ECMWF Reanalysis Version 5 (ERA5) \cite{hersbach2018era5,hersbach2020era5}, and (ii) a developmental SHIPS dataset experiment that tests the added value of these causally informed predictors alongside the operational SHIPS predictors.
-Our causal discovery experiments focus solely on SHIPS predictors that can be replicated using ERA5 variables; satellite-based predictors such as GOES brightness temperature and Ocean Heat Content (OHC), which are not directly reproducible in ERA5, are excluded to ensure a fair comparison and reliable interpretation of causal relationships based on ERA5 data.
+Our analysis is based on two complementary experimental designs: (i) reanalysis-based experiments using the high-resolution ECMWF Reanalysis Version 5 (ERA5) \cite{hersbach2018era5,hersbach2020era5}, and (ii) experiments using SHIPS developmental dataset to test the added value of causal predictors compared to the operational SHIPS predictors.
 To define TC-centered domains and intensity change targets, we rely on the International Best Track Archive for Climate Stewardship (IBTrACS), which provides reference track and intensity data for each TC.